I’ve seen successful SaaS applications online built on every single web programming language that I’ve ever heard of.

 OptinMonster lets you create various opt-in forms for your website.
-There are slide-ins, exit intent forms, different pop-up and drop-down forms and what not.
+There are slide-ins, exit intent forms, different pop-up, and drop-down forms, and whatnot.

 The end goal is embedding a set of scripts or an iframe (or connecting to a 3rd party bridge plugin) that bring the desired behavior within the website.

 This requires a different type of planning accordingly.
-You have to cater for all of the different use cases where customers run premium themes and a bunch of plugins and still want to replicate the core SaaS behavior onto their websites.
+You have to cater to all of the different use cases where customers run premium themes and a bunch of plugins and still want to replicate the core SaaS behavior onto their websites.

 Use Case: A Booking Platform

 There are several popular SaaS solutions that provide booking and appointment capabilities.
-Some WordPress users pick a suitable bookings plugin that seamlessly connects to a WordPress websites and provides all of the booking options within the dashboard itself.
+Some WordPress users pick a suitable bookings plugin that seamlessly connects to a WordPress website and provides all of the booking options within the dashboard itself.

 However, if you run a website built on top of a proprietary framework or integrate with dozens of solutions (offloaded to third-parties), you may be interested in a hosted solution that does most of the heavy lifting.

 In fact, some businesses may very well want to run that entirely on a third-party platform.
-Software as a Service solutions often allow you to connect your own domain to your account and redirect your customers to the hosted solution.
+Software as a Service solutions often allows you to connect your own domain to your account and redirect your customers to the hosted solution.

 In that case, a SaaS can focus on both groups of prospects – the ones who want to integrate the platform in their websites and those who want to point a domain to the SaaS.